Rectus/openxr-steamvr-passthrough/readme.md

 - Only applications that use the core specification passthrough by submitting frames with `environmentBlendMode` set are supported.
 - Applications using the Meta `XR_FB_passthrough` extension are not currently supported.
 - The default passthrough view only supports a fixed depth reconstruction, while clamping the projection depth to the floor plane of the playspace.
 This works the same as the the SteamVR 2D Room View mode.
 - The depth reconstruction from the 3D Room View is not supported.
 It is not currently accessible to developers.
+A custom depth reconstruction is used instead.
 - The passthrough view has higher latency than the SteamVR compositor.
 - OpenGL applications are not currently supported.
-- The 3D reconstruction modes do not project the images correctly yet.
 - The 3D stereo reconstruction mode is not supported with Vulkan.
+- Depth blending requires the application to submit depth buffers using the `XR_KHR_composition_layer_depth` extension, which only a few do.

 ### Supported Headsets ###